A Complete Guide on Stack Using Array in C

 }

 Using an array to implement a stack in C is a good learning practice.
-Below are some important points that justify the practice:
+Below are important points that justify this approach:

 1. Simplicity in Implementation

-An array is a fundamental data structure in most programming languages, and therefore, it is easy to utilize it for stack implementation.
-The said simplicity is a great advantage to beginners who are in the process of learning data structures.
+Arrays are fundamental data structures in most programming languages, making them easy to utilize for stack implementation.
+This simplicity is a great advantage for beginners learning data structures.

 2. Efficient Memory Usage